 The last set of Lodges to join the Section’s service area were Pang Lodge 532 (Yuma Imperial Council, later Desert Trails Council), Na-Ko-Na in 1961, and Salado Lodge in 1965.
-In the 1965 as well, Victorio would be absorbed by Papago Lodge.
+In 1964, Victorio would be absorbed by Papago Lodge.
 By this point, every BSA Council in our current geographical area had a permanent Order of the Arrow presence.

 In 1977, Salado Lodge was absorbed into Wipala Wiki Lodge.

 In late 1992, Chee Dodge was absorbed into Wipala Wiki Lodge after their council merged.
 Ashie and Pang lodges also merged to form Tiwahe Lodge 45 (Desert Pacific Council, later San Diego-Imperial Council) after their councils merged.

 The current Section’s service area has a long history of service on the National level with numerous DSA recipients and 11 National Officers (Mike Hoffman, Jack Stephens, Mike Southall, Louie Monville III, Scott Beckett, Joe Scionti, Patrick Murphy, Kieran Thompson, Chad Wolver, Joseph Garcia, and Joe Garcia).
 Being the traditional last Conclave to be held in the country, the Section has made a name for itself because of its successful service history and hospitable Fall climate.